NATO’s approach to space

 - NATO's approach to space will remain fully in line with international law.

 Space is essential to the Alliance's deterrence and defence.
 Space underpins NATO's ability to navigate and track forces, to have robust communications, to detect missile launches and to ensure effective command and control.
-More than half of the 3,000 active satellites belong to NATO members or companies based on their territory.
+More than 2,000 satellites currently orbit the Earth, around half of which are owned by NATO member countries.

 The evolution in the uses of space and rapid advances in space technology have created new opportunities, but also new risks, vulnerabilities and potential threats.
 While space can be used for peaceful purposes, it can also be used for aggression.
 Satellites can be hacked, jammed or weaponised, and anti-satellite weapons could cripple communications and affect the Alliance's ability to operate.